quixio/quix-cli/docs/cli-commands-summary.md

 # Quix CLI Commands Summary

 This quick reference guide lists common use cases for the Quix CLI with the corresponding commands.
-Use this guide to quickly find and execute the commands you need.
+Use this guide to quickly find and execute the commands you need while developing Quix data pipelines locally.

 ## Core commands